Dintero/Dintero.Checkout.WooCommerce/README.md

 # Dintero.Checkout.WooCommerce

-Testet with WooCommerce 3.6 & 3.7
+Tested with WooCommerce 3.6 & 3.7

 ## What can you do from WooCommerce